-If you are an employee, a partner, or you file Schedule F (Form 1040), use the preceding worksheet to figure your deduction for the business use of your home.
+If you are an employee or a partner, or you file Schedule F (Form 1040), Profit or Loss From Farming, use the preceding worksheet to figure your deduction for the business use of your home.
 The following instructions explain how to complete each part.